liqunkang/orca_TOC/README.md

 - If you have very large ORCA output files, please first consider splitting them into smaller chunks or remove the parts that are not needed (for example full print of the MOs).

 - :warning: For large ORCA output files, The current solution is using the `FileSystemProvider` API to read the contents of the ORCA output file directly from the file system.
-This will allow the extension to parse ORCA output files that are larger than 50MB.  please use the command `Show ORCA Outline External` from the command palette and load the large ORCA output file manually from your file system.
+This will allow the extension to parse ORCA output files that are larger than 50MB.  please use the command `orca_toc: Show ORCA Outline External` from the command palette and load the large ORCA output file manually from your file system.
 The loaded ORCA output file will be displayed in a new tab in the editor of the current VS Code window, with a :lock: symbol at the end of the file name.
 This is because the file is read-only and cannot be modified.
 The TOC view will be automatically populated with the contents of this ORCA output file.

 - :construction: A known issue is that clicking the heading titles in the `ORCA FILE OUTLINE` view for large ORCA output files will not navigate to the corresponding line in the opened tab.
 Instead a new tab with the same name file name will pop up, showing identical contents and TOC view at the respective line.
 This bug will be fixed in a future release.